 For longer-term projects or if you are planning to use an instrument extensively/for several different projects, it may often be desirable to operate the instrument independent of facility staff availability.
 In this case, training on an instrument by an expert staff member is possibleTraining times will depend on the technique and instrument (estimates provided beforehand).
 Independent usage on completion of training at trainers’ discretion.

 Instruments may be reserved via our online booking system.
 We currently have a 24 hr cancellation policy, after which the cost of the respective booked instrument-hours will be charged.
 Independent operation is charged at an instrument dependent hourly rate.

 Consulting is provided free of charge if it is tied to the usage or potential usage of an instrument/technique at the facility.
 General consulting on microscopy related topics is provided at an hourly rate subject to staff availability.

-“We acknowledge the Advanced Microscopy Facility of the Vienna BioCenter Core Facilities, member of the Vienna BioCenter Austria, for [service+description of microscope]“.
+The XXXXXX was performed by the Advanced Microscopy Facility at Vienna BioCenter Core Facilities (VBCF), member of the Vienna BioCenter (VBC), Austria.

 β-Catenin–dependent mechanotransduction dates back to the common ancestor of Cnidaria and Bilateria.

 Pukhlyakova E, Aman AJ, Elsayad K, Technau U. Proceedings of the National Academy of Sciences, 115(24), 6231-6236.